joemickie/LetsChat/README.md

 Adding Contacts: Start adding contacts by searching for their usernames or inviting them to join the app.

-Chatting: Begin conversations with your contacts by selecting them from your list and typing your messages.
+Chatting: Begin conversations with other registered contacts across your computer or other network by selecting them from your list and typing your messages.

 Group Chats: Create group chats and invite multiple contacts to join the conversation.

-File Sharing: Share files and images by clicking the attachment icon in the chat window.

-Emojis and Stickers: Express yourself with fun emojis and stickers available in the chat window.

-Customizing Your Profile: Personalize your profile by adding a profile picture and setting your status.

-Explore More: Discover the various features of the application to make the most of your chatting experience.

-Advanced Usage
-For those who want to delve deeper into the application's functionalities, we offer some advanced features:

-Security: Ensure your conversations remain private by enabling end-to-end encryption for your messages.

-Custom Themes: Customize the application's appearance by selecting from a variety of themes.

-Keyboard Shortcuts: Save time by using keyboard shortcuts for common actions.

-Notifications: Configure notification settings to stay informed of new messages, even when the app is minimized.

 # Support and Feedback
 If you encounter any issues, have questions, or want to provide feedback, we are here to help.
 Contact our support team at support@networkchatapp.com or visit our website at www.networkchatapp.com for more information.